During the pandemic, I have been doing more fly tying than usual, and I have had the time to take some photos of the flies I’ve tied.

-So I did a bit of research and came with the following system to take presentable macro photos of my flies.
-I surprised myself by both the outcome and how enjoyable it is.
+So I did a bit of research and came up with the following system to take presentable macro photos of my flies.
+I surprised myself by both the outcome and how enjoyable it was.

 I will preface this piece by saying:

 - I am not a skilled photographer by any means

 - It did involve the purchase of some gear

 - While I am happy with the results, these images are not of professional quality

 I think it is worth sharing this method, though, as it generated massive improvement for me (albeit off a low base), and it may be beneficial to readers (see below for before and after comparison).